All Episodes

 A lot of Democrats support these.

-This is dingy Harry says, I'm not going to get roped into doing piecemeal stuff here.
+He says, I'm not going to get roped into doing piecemeal stuff here.

 I'm not falling for that trick.

-In the meantime, despite a small block of moderates indicating they would happily vote for a clean CR to fund the government without any preconditions, the House Republican conference is remaining steadfast.
+In the meantime, despite a small block of moderates indicating they would happily vote for a clean CR to fund the government without any preconditions, the House Republican Conference is remaining steadfast.

 Now, this story is from last night at 10.30, so it could be off the board by now.

-At a closed door conference meeting earlier yesterday, Boehner gave a pep rally style speech signaling he's not about to fold his hand.
+At a closed-door conference meeting earlier yesterday, Boehner gave a pep rally-style speech signaling he's not about to fold his hand.

 He said, We're in this fight.